 Hawkins' Tories - A Regimental and Social History of the 7th Tennessee Volunteer Cavalry USA in the Civil War

 A native of Jackson, Tennessee, Kevin D. McCann graduated with a BS Degree in History from Union University.
 He has written several books related to the history of West Tennessee, including Hurst’s Wurst, The Jackson Generals: Minor League Baseball in Jackson, Tennessee, and The Peg Leg Politician: Adam Huntsman of Tennessee.
 He is currently transcribing and annotating the diary of Robert Henry Cartmell of Madison County, Tennessee.

 He is the co-founder and publisher of BrayBree Publishing.

 John E. Talbott

-John E. Talbott is a lifelong McNairy County resident and the author of two books about his hometown: Let’s Call It Finger!
+John E. Talbott is the author of two books about his hometown: Let’s Call It Finger!
 A History of North McNairy County and Finger, Tennessee and Its Surrounding Communities and co-author of Fingerprints: An Unofficial and Incomplete History of Finger, Tennessee.

 He is a practicing attorney and proprietor of the law firm of John E. Talbott and Associates in Henderson, Tennessee, and is a co-founder and editor of BrayBree Publishing.